mlundine/ShorelineFilter/README.md

 This is a binary classification model that sorts out unsuitable imagery for shoreline extraction (among other applications).
 It was trained on over a million coastal satellite images from around the world.
 It uses an Xception-esque architecture.

-4. We don't want to manually sort images anymore.
-This is time-consuming and hurts our eyes.

 ![training data](Figures/ImageSuitability/spatial_domain.png)

 Above shows ROI locations where images were pulled from to train this model.